Skip to content

 Recommended routine:

-Aim for 30 minutes in barefoot shoes most days, gradually increasing up to 60 minutes.
+Aim for 30 minutes in barefoot shoes on most days, gradually increasing up to 60 minutes.

 Optional light exercises (2-3 times this week):

-You can add calf exercises, toe raises, and foot rolling with a ball or bottle to help with recovery.
+You can add calf raises, toe raises, and foot rolling with a ball or bottle to help with recovery.

 Goal: Start using barefoot shoes or boots as part of your normal daily life.

-This is where barefoot shoes become practical and not just an experiment.
-Many people notice a marked improvement at this stage: walking feels easier, posture improves, and the feet feel more stable.
+This is where barefoot footwear becomes practical rather than just an experiment.
+Many people notice a significant improvement at this stage: walking feels easier, posture improves, and the feet feel more stable.

 What to do this week:

-Use barefoot shoes for everyday tasks like shopping, commuting, walking the dog, and work (if appropriate).
-Introduce mildly uneven terrain, such as forest trails or gravel roads, if your feet feel ready.
+Use barefoot shoes for everyday tasks such as shopping, commuting, walking the dog, and work (if appropriate).
+Introduce lightly uneven terrain, such as forest trails or gravel roads, if your feet feel ready for it.

 Tip for barefoot boots:

-This is also a good week to introduce barefoot boots for short sessions (30–60 minutes).
-Use them for, for example, one walk a day or every other day.
+This is also a good week to introduce barefoot boots in short sessions (30-60 minutes).
+For example, wear them on one walk a day or every other day.

 Recommended routine:

-Wear barefoot shoes for 1–2 hours per day at the start of week 3, and gradually increase to 3 hours.
+Wear barefoot shoes for 1-2 hours a day at the start of week 3, and gradually increase to 3 hours.

-Week 4: Prepare to wear them all day (3–8 hours per day)
+Week 4: Prepare to wear them all day (3-8 hours a day)

-Goal: Safely achieve longer wear time and strengthen your foundation.
+Goal: Achieve longer wear time safely and strengthen your foundation.

-By week four barefoot shoes should feel more and more natural.
-You may still experience mild fatigue, but you should feel more stable and confident.
-This is when your feet begin to "trust themselves" again.
+By week four, barefoot shoes should feel increasingly natural.
+You may still feel mild fatigue, but you should feel more stable and confident.
+This is when your feet start to trust themselves again.

 What to do this week:

-Start using barefoot shoes as your primary daily footwear.
-Add longer walks and slightly more challenging terrain if you wish.
+Start using barefoot shoes as your main everyday footwear.
+Add longer walks and slightly more challenging terrain if you want to.

-If you're switching to barefoot boots for winter or hiking, this is the perfect time to build boot tolerance: wear the boots for longer periods, including long outdoor walks.
+If you are switching to barefoot boots for winter or hiking, this is the perfect time to build boot tolerance: wear the boots for longer periods, including long outdoor walks.

 Recommended routine:

-Increase to 3–5 hours per day at the start of week four, with a target of up to 6–8 hours by the end of the week.
+Increase to 3–5 hours a day at the start of week four, with a goal of up to 6–8 hours by the end of the week.

 • Increase time gradually (never double wear time suddenly)